jchiatt/grapplebjj.com/project_overview.md

 - Send a thank you email to new members after they sign up for a membership
 - Create a task to create a personalized welcome video for new members
 - Invite to Skool and WhatsApp

+# Post-Launch Todos

+- Gather more testimonials
+- Add coach profiles for all coaches
+- Add pop up chat bot where they can ask questions about Grapple or jiu jitsu, it can also direct them to pages on the site when they have specific questions about those respective topics